Evelyn Underhill: Influences

 They did not keep up their correspondence in later years.
 Both suffered debilitating illnesses in the last year of life and died in the summer of 1941, greatly distressed by the outbreak of World War II.

-Evelyn in 1921 was to all outward appearances, in an assured and enviable position.
+In 1921, Underhill was to all outward appearances in an assured and enviable position.
 She had been asked by the University of Oxford to give the first of a new series of lectures on religion, and she was the first woman to gain such an honour.
 She was an authority on her own subject of mysticism and respected for her research and scholarship.
 Her writing was in demand, and she had an interesting and notable set of friends, devoted readers, a happy marriage and affectionate and loyal parents.
 At the same time she felt that her foundations were insecure and that her zeal for Reality was resting on a basis that was too fragile.

 By 1939, she was a member of the Anglican Pacifist Fellowship, writing a number of important tracts expressing her anti-war sentiment.

 After converting to Anglicanism, and perhaps overwhelmed by her knowledge of the achievements of the mystics and their perilous heights, her ten-year friendship with Catholic philosopher and writer Baron Friedrich von Hügel turned into one of spiritual direction.
-Charles Williams wrote in his introduction to her Letters: 'The equal swaying level of devotion and scepticism (related to the church) which is, for some souls, as much the Way as continuous simple faith is to others, was a distress to her...She wanted to be "sure."
-Writing to Von Hügel of the darkness she struggled with:
+Charles Williams wrote in his introduction to her Letters: "The equal (or all but equal) swaying level of devotion and scepticism which is, for some souls, as much the Way as continuous simple faith is to others, was a distress to her. ...
+She wanted to be sure."
+She wrote to Von Hügel about the darkness she was struggling with.

-What ought I to do?...being naturally self-indulgent and at present unfortunately professionally very prosperous and petted, nothing will get done unless I make a Rule.
-Neither intellectual work nor religion give me any real discipline because I have a strong attachment to both. ..it is useless advising anything people could notice or that would look pious.
-That is beyond me.
-In my lucid moments I see only too clearly that the only possible end of this road is complete, unconditional self-consecration, and for this I have not the nerve, the character or the depth.
-There has been some sort of mistake.
-My soul is too small for it and yet it is at bottom the only thing that I really want.
-It feels sometimes as if, whilst still a jumble of conflicting impulses and violent faults I were being pushed from behind towards an edge I dare not jump over."

-In a later letter of 12 July the Baron's practical concerns for signs of strain in Evelyn's spiritual state are expressed.
-His comments give insight into her struggles: